7onn/hellofresh/README.md

 - Your application **MUST** expose metrics in Prometheus format.
 - Your application **MUST** print structured logs in JSON format to stdout.
-- Your application **MUST** publish distributed tracing data in Zipkin format.
+- Your application **MUST** publish distributed tracing data in Zipkin or Jaeger format.
 - You **SHOULD** write testable code and demonstrate unit testing it.
 - You **SHOULD** document your code and scripts.
 - You **MAY** use any testing, mocking libraries provided that you state the reasoning and it's simple to install and run.